ytppp/rails-crud-demo/README.md

-A rails study demo about article CRUD
+A demo of studying CRUD operations in rails

 ## how to use